top of page

 Panels - Top to Bottom

-The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 06 March 2024 to 27 March 2024 (from to to bottom).
+The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 10 July 2024 to 31 July 2024 (from to bottom in the graphic below).

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.

-As noted in the time series below (from top to bottom), during the past 4-week from 06 March 2024 to 27 March 2024 - the area of much warmer than normal surface water (red in top panel) has modified and shrunk in area - but still remains warm enough to be called an El Niño.
+As noted in the time series below (from top to bottom), during the past 4-weeks from 02 October to 25 October 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.

 An ocean temperature cycle typically persists for 2 or 3 months and then transitions to another cycle - such as transitioning from warming to cooling and then back to warming.